If you’re looking to transport your camper overseas, then this is the guide for you.

 An Overview Introduction to Shipping a Campervan Overseas

-It might seem a bit daunting to organise getting your camper sent overseas, but it’s a relatively simple process once you break it down into the constituent steps.
+It might seem a bit daunting to organise getting your camper sent overseas, but it’s a relatively simple process once you break it down into smaller steps.

 Before shipping your campervan, thoroughly clean both the interior and exterior.
 This not only makes the vehicle inspection easier but also helps prevent the spread of contaminants across borders.